Effects of Hail on

 Technical Bulletin #14

 Some manufacturers offer shingles which have been tested for impact resistance, and are promoted as more impact resistant than regular shingles.
-In areas with frequent hail, homeowners may want to consider these products.
-If used, homeowners may be entitled to reductions in homeowner insurance costs.
+In areas with frequent hail, homeowners should seriously consider these products, given they may be entitled to significant insurance cost reductions.

 Hail damage can be divided into two categories: aesthetic and functional.